schondaf/Cursor-Projects/README.md

-# 🚀 Crypto Market Update Reporter
+# 🚀 Daily Market Recap Generator

 A comprehensive Python script that generates professional LinkedIn-style market reports by combining cryptocurrency data, Treasury yields, and FRED interest rates to analyze the relationship between traditional finance and digital assets.